Migrant integration statistics – labour market indicators

 This article focuses on comparisons between national and migrant populations.
-The results for the migrant population are usually disaggregated into migrants from other EU Member States and migrants from outside the EU, with information presented by age and by sex.
-Migrant indicators are calculated for two broad groups: the foreign population determined by place of birth and the foreign population determined by citizenship).
-Although providing some main indicators for the latter, this article focuses on providing information on migrant integration by place of birth (this subgroup of the population is generally somewhat larger and therefore allows more complete and robust data to be presented).
-That said, results by place of birth are generally representative of those by citizenship.
+The results for the migrant population are usually disaggregated into migrants from other EU Member States and migrants from outside the EU, with information presented by age, sex and educational attainment.
+Migrant indicators are calculated for two broad groups: the foreign population determined by country of birth and the foreign population determined by citizenship.
+Although providing some main indicators for the latter, this article focuses on providing information on migrant integration by country of birth: this subpopulation is generally somewhat larger and therefore allows more complete and robust data to be presented.
+That said, results by country of birth are generally representative of those by citizenship.

 The following analyses are presented: